-In this connection, we would like to bring to your attention information we have received concerning the alleged imminent execution of Mr. Abdullahi Ali, a man with a psychosocial disability who is reportedly at risk of imminent execution in Somaliland.
+In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the alleged imminent execution of Mr. Abdullahi Ali, a man with a psychosocial disability who is reportedly at risk of imminent execution in the autonomous region of Somaliland, in Somalia.